Fair and Square: Cake-Cutting in Two Dimensions: Impossibility Results

 \subsection{Impossibility results for two, three and four walls}

-We start with two results for two agents.
-Then we extend them to $n$ agents.
+We start with impossibility results for two agents.

-\begin{claim} \end{claim} \begin{proof} Let $I_{3}$ be the set of 3 pools shown in Figure \ref{fig:impossibility-quart}/a, where the bottom-left corners of the pools are in $(0,0)$, $(10,0)$, $(0,10)$.
-Every square in $C$ touching two pools of $I_{3}$ must contain e.g. the point $(6,6)$ in its interior (marked by x in the figure).
-Hence, every two squares touching two pools of $I_{3}$ must overlap.
-Hence, at in any set of two disjoint squares, at least one of them touches at most one pool of $I_{3}$.
-The agent receiving this square has a value of at most $1/3$.\end{proof} \begin{claim} \end{claim} \begin{proof} Analogous to the previous claim.
-See Figure \ref{fig:impossibility-square}/a. \end{proof} For the impossibility results for $n>2$, we create sets of pools by deflating smaller sets into pools of other sets.
+\begin{claim} \end{claim} \begin{proof} Let $P_3$ be the set of 3 pools shown in Figure \ref{fig:impossibility-quart}/a, where the bottom-left corners of the pools are in $(0,0)$, $(10,0)$, $(0,10)$.
+Every square in $C$ touching two pools of $P_3$ must contain e.g. the point $(6,6)$ in its interior (marked by x in the figure).
+Hence, every two squares touching two pools of $P_3$ must overlap.
+Hence, $P_3$ supports at most one square.
+Hence, in any allocation of squares to two agents, at least one square touches at most one pool of $P_3$; the agent receiving such a square has at most $1/3$ of the total value. \end{proof} \begin{claim} \end{claim} \begin{proof} Analogous to the previous claim, based on the set $P_4$ shown in Figure \ref{fig:impossibility-square}/a. \end{proof} To extend these results to $n>2$ agents, we construct new sets of pools by shrinking existing sets into pools of other sets.

-As an example, consider the arrangement $I_{3}$ from the proof of Claim \ref{claim:neg-quart-2}.
-Suppose the entire plane is deflated (shrunk) towards the origin.
-If the deflation factor is sufficiently large, all three pools of the deflated $I_{3}$ are contained in $[0,\epsilon]\times[0,\epsilon]$, which is a pool of the original $I_{3}$.
+As an example, consider $P_3$ from the proof of Claim \ref{claim:neg-quart-2}.
+Suppose the entire plane is shrunk (deflated) towards the origin.
+If the deflation factor is sufficiently large, all three pools of the shrunk $P_3$ are contained in $[0,\epsilon]\times[0,\epsilon]$, which is a pool of the original $P_3$.
 The cake itself (the quarter-plane) is not changed by the deflation.
-By adding the other two pools of $I_{3}$, namely $(10,0)$ and $(0,10)$, we get a larger pool set, $I_{5}$, which is depicted in Figure \ref{fig:impossibility-quart}/b.
-At most one square touches two pools in the deflated $I_{3}$; at most one square touches a pool from $I_{3}$ and one of the new pools; hence, at most two squares touch two pools in $I_{5}$.
-This proves that $\propsame(Quarter\,plane,\,3,\,Squares)\leq1/5$.
-We now generalize this idea to arbitrary $n$. \begin{claim} For every $n\geq1$:
+By adding the other two pools of $P_3$, namely $(10,0)$ and $(0,10)$, we get a larger pool set, $P_5$, which is depicted in Figure \ref{fig:impossibility-quart}/b.
+We already know that the shrunk $P_3$ supports at most one square.
+The additional two pools support at most one additional square, since there is at most one square touching two new pools or a new pool and a shrunk pool.
+Hence, $P_5$ supports at most two squares.
+This proves that $\propsame(Quarter\,plane,\,\n{3},\,Squares)~\leq~1/5$.
+The following claim generalizes this construction. \begin{claim} For every $n\geq1$: